 - Roger Mullin @RogMull

-Please note we will also make available a video recording of the session – with a note thanks to Craig Duncan who took part in our previous Fife Council Local Election Equality Hustings and volunteered to film the event.
-Watch this space for updates!
+Please note that we have a full video recording of the session – with a note thanks to Craig Duncan who took part in our previous Fife Council Local Election Equality Hustings and volunteered to film the event.

 Thanks to Colin Johnston from K107 radio, the whole session was recorded and broadcasted on Thursday 1 June at 8pm.